MiguelEmmara-ai/Lempzy/README.md

 <p align="center"><a href="[https://laravel.com](https://github.com/MiguelEmmara-ai/LempStackUbuntu20.04)" target="_blank"><img src="https://raw.githubusercontent.com/MiguelEmmara-ai/LempStackUbuntu20.04/development/logo/lemp.jpeg" width="400" alt="Lemp Logo"></a><br>image source: Techkylabs</p>

-# Lemp Stack
+# Lempzy
-LEMP (Linux eNginx Mysql PHP)

-We will use mariadb as our database

-Simple script developed during the coronavirus lockdown, this script will help to install LEMP Stack (Linux eNginx Mysql PHP) with just a single command line.
+Lempzy is a Simple All In One script to install LEMP Server Stack (Linux eNginx Mysql PHP) with just a single command line.

 ## Fully Optimize
 The installation will also optimize the configuration within The LEMP Stack.

 ## Installation List
 Here all the list that the script will install
-- Nginx: 1.18.0 (Ubuntu)
+- Nginx
-- MariaDB: 10.3.34-MariaDB-0ubuntu0.20.04.1 Ubuntu 20.04
+- MariaDB (We will use mariadb as our database)
-- PHP 7: 7.4.3
+- PHP 7
 - UFW Firewall
 - Memcached
 - FASTCGI_CACHE